-I then questioned myself, "if our students are healthy in gym class how could I bring in the healthy mind component?"
+I then questioned myself, “if our students are healthy in gym class how could I bring in the healthy mind component?”
 I knew that would come from collaborating with the classroom teachers.
 When the teachers brought their students out to physical education class I asked the question, “Is there a certain task, skill or subject that your students are quite not grasping?”
-There first reply was why and I then said that I would like to help them (teachers as well as students) by combing physical education activities with classroom subject areas.
+Their first reply was why and I then said that I would like to help them (teachers as well as students) by integrating physical education with other subjects.
 The classroom teachers were excited and volunteered the information I needed.
 I did explain that I would incorporate different subjects and skills depending on the physical education activity and it would not be every day.
 They were grateful and eager to help especially after I mentioned our goal was to increase student learning.
 I shared with them that physical activity made them more alert and the students could focus more on the challenging tasks.

 Like the passionate and enthusiastic person that I am, I started researching information on exercise and learning, attended conventions and discussed ideas with other physical education colleagues.
-This is where I learned that incorporating physical education and core subjects could be as simple and creative as you want it to be to develop a healthy mind.
+This is where I learned that integrating physical education with other subjects could be as simple and creative as you want it to be to develop a healthy mind.

 I will share one game that a colleague of mine shared at an in-service that helped students with science, math, sport skills and conditioning.